kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 When running your agents as a deployment you have no control on which pod gets killed when scaling down. ([see KEDA docs](https://keda.sh/docs/1.4/concepts/scaling-deployments/#long-running-executions))

-If you run your agents as a `Job`, KEDA will start a job for each job that is in the queue.
+If you run your agents as a `Job`, KEDA will start a Kubernetes job for each job that is in the agent pool queue.
 The agents will accept one job when they are started and terminate afterwards.
 You also achieve fully isolated build environments when using jobs, since an agent is always created for each job.

 The following manifest is an example of a `ScaledJob` combined with the Azure Pipelines agent.